 Moulton received his commission as an ensign in the Medical Service Corps in 1983.
-He attended Officer Indoctrination School in Newport, R.I., where, upon completion, he received the school’s leadership award.
+He attended Officer Indoctrination School in Newport, Rhode Island, where, upon completion, he received the school’s leadership award.
 His first assignment was at Naval Hospital, Philadelphia, where he served as the head of Operating Management and Patient Administration departments.
 In 1985, he reported to the Naval Medical Clinic, Pearl Harbor, where he served in a variety of administrative roles and eventually served as the clinic director, Naval Air Station, Barbers Point, Hawaii.
 In 1989, he assumed duties as the Medical administrative officer, USS Nimitz (CVN 68) where he completed his assignment after a six-month deployment to the Persian Gulf in support of Operation Desert Storm.

 Following deployment, he served as the Navy Postgraduate Administrative fellow at the American Hospital Association in Washington, D.C.
 In 1993, he reported to the Bureau of Medicine and Surgery where he served in the Coordinated Care Division and later as the executive assistant to the Assistant Chief for Plans, Analysis, and Evaluation.
 In 1995, he was assigned as the director for Administration at the U.S. Naval Hospital, Guantanamo Bay, Cuba, during Operation Sea Signal.
 From January 1996 until June 1998, he served as the director for Administration, Naval Hospital Cherry Point, N.C.
 In 1998, he reported to the Bureau of Medicine and Surgery as the executive assistant to the Deputy Chief.
 From 2000 to 2002, he served as the director, Health Affairs for the Assistant Secretary of the Navy (Manpower and Reserve Affairs) at the Pentagon, Washington, D.C.
 In 2002, he transferred to the TRICARE Northwest Lead Agent Office as the chief of Healthcare Operations and was later selected as the executive director.